klierik/simple-magento-vagrant/README.md

 __PS: via installation you can be asked for password__

-Now open http://simple-magento-vagrant.dev/ in your browser and install magento.
+After installation is finished open http://simple-magento-vagrant.dev/ in your browser and install Magento.

 Tested on Mac Os X 10.9